EngMoheb/Candy-_Distribution_SQL/README.md

 We resolved the connectivity between related tables:
 -  **🛟 Rescued 427 sales** linked to missing products
 - **📬 Repaired ZIP code gaps**
--  **🏷️ Ensured all products matched to valid division**
+-  **🏷️ Ensured all products matched to a valid division**
 - **Reconnected orphaned data entries to their parent tables**.
-> *"Like matching candy to wrappers - every piece belongs somewhere!"*
+_"Like matching candy to wrappers - every piece belongs somewhere!"_
 ---

 ## ⚡ Performance Optimization